 Mr. Fischer, Mr. Fuhrman, and Mr. Rocamobli currently serve on the compensation committee, which is chaired by Mr. Fischer.
-Previously, Mr. Shepard, Ms. Vitullo and Ms. Woody served on the compensation committee until August 2022.
 Our Board has determined that each member of the compensation committee is "independent" as that term is defined in the applicable NASDAQ Stock Market rules and is "non-employee director" for purposes of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").